XxNILOYxX/nomad/README.markdown

 ### Power Peaking Factor (PPF) Calculation

-A Python script is utilized to process the simulation output and calculate the Power Peaking Factor (PPF), which is the ratio of the maximum power produced in a single fuel cell to the average power across all fuel cells.
+A Python script is utilized to process the simulation output and calculate the Power Peaking Factor (PPF), which is the ratio of the maximum power produced in a single fuel assembly to the average power across all the fuel assemblies.
 This script also exports the normalized power for each fuel cell, which is essential for identifying high-power regions.

 #### Python Script for PPF Calculation